brad771/about_stuff_project/README.md

   <h2>About Me</h2>

-  <p>I'm an aspiring software engineer, currently studying computer science at a university.
-I love coding, problem-solving, and learning new technologies.
-I'm also passionate about photography and enjoy capturing beautiful moments.</p>
+  <p>I love outdoor activities.
+Especially surfing, hiking, and pickle ball</p>

-  <p>In my free time, I like to work on personal coding projects, read books, and explore new places.</p>
+  <p>In my free time, I like to meditate, travel, and enjoy new foods.</p>

   <h2>Projects</h2>